DollieWP/dollie/readme.txt

 6. **Developer Tools.** The Developer Tools allow you to quickly manage sites on your platform, or allow your customers to do that themselves.

 == Changelog ==

+= 4.8.0 =
+* Introducing DNS Manager.
+Move you domain nameservers to us and we'll let you manage DNS records right from your site dashboard.
+* Add IP information to Domain tab when the domain is already connected
+* Fixes and UI improvements

 = 4.7.1 =
 * Optimize Dollie CSS file